FAQs

 It may not be the first choice if you have:

-• an unclear diagnosis that still needs assessment
+• an unclear or changing diagnosis

-• a preference for non-needling treatment options
+• a preference for non-needling care

 Safety and Hygiene